 When interviewed, team captain Jun Yu was humble.
 “The lesson to be learnt is that you should never underestimate your opponent and lose focus in a game or else half the battle is already lost.
 Plus, there is always room for improvement but none for complacency.”

-Opponent Zhou Jingsong from Hwa Chong Junior College was full of praise for the way RI organized the competition.
-Speaking in Chinese, he said, “The Raffles Cup is an instantly-recognizable name.
+Opponent Zhou Jingsong from Hwa Chong Junior College was full of praise for the way RI organised the competition.
+Speaking in Chinese, he said, “The Raffles Cup is an instantly recognisable name.
 It is the ultimate goal which every team aspires to achieve.”

 We devote the remainder of this photo essay to showcasing moments to remember from the event.